Drazail/react-native-hash/README.md

 ### Other Platforms

-Native hashing is only implemented on Android, however, until I get around writing native modules for other platforms ( or if some kind soal makes a PR), you can use `JSHash`:
+Native hashing is only implemented on Android, however, until I get around writing native modules for other platforms ( or if some kind soul makes a PR), you can use `JSHash`:

 #### algorithm :